Python Tool - Poetry

 Poetry can be installed using the instructions provided here.

-configuration file.
+A new project can be created using the command - poetry new <project_name>.
+This command creates a project structure with a pyproject.toml configuration file.
 This configuration file stores the project’s metadata information, library dependencies, and build system information.

-Poetry can be added to the existing project using the poetry init
+Poetry can be added to the existing project using the poetry init command.

 Poetry commands